gschmutz/stream-processing-workshop/08-static-data-ingestion/README.md

 First connect to one of the Kafka brokers.

 ```
-docker exec -ti streamingplatform_broker-1_1 bash
+docker exec -ti broker-1 bash
 ```

-And then perform the `kafka-topics --create` command:
+And then perform the `kafka-topics --create` command to create the topic `truck_driver` and configure it to be a **log compacted** topic:

 ```
 kafka-topics --zookeeper zookeeper:2181 --create --topic truck_driver --partitions 8 --replication-factor 2 --config cleanup.policy=compact --config segment.ms=100 --config delete.retention.ms=100 --config min.cleanable.dirty.ratio=0.001